-This workshop will feature the work of Dr. Kelly G. Wilson and will focus on the therapeutic relationship and more broadly on social connection in an evolutionary context.
-Therapeutic relationship is widely recognized as central to effective treatment.
-This should not surprise us.
-One of the great commonalities in serious psychological suffering is a sense of isolation, of not being fully heard, understood, truly known.
-Sometimes psychological struggles are physically isolating.
-However, deep loneliness, the experience of being alone, can take hold even when a person appears socially connected.
+One of the great causes of suffering is a sense of isolation, of not being fully heard, understood, truly known.
+Deep loneliness, can take hold even when a person appears socially connected.
 Humans are social mammals, and, for us, social isolation and social hostility are toxins.
-We tolerate acute instances of social toxins pretty well.
-However, persistent exposure to social isolation and/or social hostility is a risk factor for virtually every source of disease burden in the modern world—including both mental health and physical disease burden.
+Persistent exposure to social isolation and/or social hostility is a risk factor for virtually every source of disease burden in the modern world—including both mental health and physical disease burden.

-Set in an evolutionary context, the workshop will offer a personal and powerful guide to the therapeutic relationship in from an ACT perspective.
-What can happen when you slow down, let go of your usual patterns of managing hard content, and shift your attention from fixing and consoling to listening and appreciating?
-What happens in that relationship when we offer the same quality of attention to the clinical conversation that we offer to our breath in a mindfulness meditation?
+The workshop will offer a personal and impactful guide to the therapeutic relationship in from an ACT perspective.
+What can happen when you slow down, let go of your usual patterns of managing hard content?
+When you shift your attention from fixing and consoling to listening and appreciating?
+What happens when we offer the same quality of attention to the client conversation that we offer to our breath in a mindfulness meditation?
 Clients can be truly heard and, will sometimes, hear themselves for the first time.

 Although this workshop will not be an introduction to ACT, it will be delivered in plain language that will be understandable to participants with no background in ACT.
 No jargon.
 For those with an ACT background, the workshop will deepen your understanding of ACT principles and your ability to use those principles flexibly to create and enhance therapeutic connection.
 The workshop will be appropriate for therapy beginners to veteran ACT therapists.
 The skill sets and sensitivities targeted in this workshop are broadly relevant to human services including all aspects of physical and mental health care, but also to management and education.
 Researchers are welcome to participate.
 Deep immersion in ACT processes has the potential to improve our research questions.